AlexNanut/Project-3---EventPro/README.md

 ## Acceptance Criteria:
 ```
 Users can sign up, log in, and log out of the application securely.
-Logged-in users can create events, providing all required details (location, date, time, and category).
+Logged-in users can create events.
 Users can add, delete, and edit their events.
 The application has a responsive and polished UI.
 The application is accessible on various devices and screen sizes.